 Edison Charter Academy

-- Edison Charter Academy's student population of 734 students has grown by 11% over five school years.
+Edison Charter Academy's student population of 734 students has stayed relatively flat over five school years.

 |School Type||Charter School|

 |Students by Grade|